citp/privacy-policy-historical/a/ad/ads/adshield.me.md

 Occasionally, at our discretion, we may include or offer third party products or services on our website.
 These third party sites have separate and independent privacy policies.
 We therefore have no responsibility or liability for the content and activities of these linked sites.
 Nonetheless, we seek to protect the integrity of our site and welcome any feedback about these sites.

-## Information stored on your system when you use Clear
+## Information stored on your system when you use AdShield

-Clear stores some information locally on your system.
+AdShield stores some information locally on your system.
 This may include:

   * Basic browsing history information such as the URLs of pages that you visit, a cache file of text and images from those pages, and a list of the some IP addresses linked from pages that you visit.
   * A searchable index of most pages you visit (except for secure pages with “https” web addresses such as bank pages).